3JTek/General-Assembly-Notes/module-01/the-dom.md

 ## Interacting with the DOM

-When a browser reads a HTML file, it creates the DOM, converting each HTML into an object.
-Once the DOM has been created we can access an element with JavaScript.
+When a browser reads an HTML file, it creates the DOM, converting each element into an object.
+Once the DOM has been created we can access any element with JavaScript.
 We can store the element in a variable, and then modify its properties and methods, just like we can with a standard JavaScript object.

 The DOM is represented in JavaScript with the `document` keyword.
 We use special methods of the `document` object to access specific nodes of the DOM.